steveclarke/mcp-printer/tests/README.md

 ## Test Helpers

-The `tests/helpers/` directory is available for shared test utilities and fixtures as the test suite grows.
+The `tests/helpers/` directory is available for shared test utilities as the test suite grows.
+Temporary test files are written to `tests/tmp/` (not tracked in git).